Differentially Private Wireless Federated Learning Using Orthogonal Sequences

 In the high signal-to-noise ratio (SNR) regime, where the channel fading effect dominates the noise, we have $\expt[\norm{\abf_k^T\nbf_s}^2]\ll \expt[\norm{h_k}^2]$.
 Therefore, we can establish the following approximation for the estimated model in Step $4$:

-where $\sum_{k = K + 1}^N \frac{\abf_k^T\nbf_i}{\abf^T_k \nbf_s}$ denotes the dominant noise of the received global model parameters\footnote{Note that this approximation drops the minor noise term, which results in that the DP guarantee in the later discussion is the lower bound of the actual DP level of \algg.}.
+where $\sum_{k = K + 1}^N \frac{\abf_k^T\nbf_i}{\abf^T_k \nbf_s}$ denotes the dominant noise of the received global model parameters\footnote{Note that this approximation drops the minor noise term, which results in that the DP guarantee in the later discussion is a lower bound of the true DP level of \algg, i.e., we achieve better DP than that computed in this paper.}.
 The distribution of this post-processing noise is not straightforward, and we next present Lemma \ref{lemma:cauchyRndVar} to establish that the noise term is a \emph{Cauchy random variable}.